madelinezL/Financial-Engineering/Finance Study Notes.md

   -
     - Investors prefer positively skewed distributions to negatively skewed ones, and distributions with a lower likelihood of jumps (lower kurtosis) over those with a higher likelihood of jumps (higher kurtosis).
 * Risk Components
   - Project-specific risk: When firms take a large number of similar projects, it can be argued that much of this risk should be diversified away in the normal course of business.
- - Competitive risk:
+  - Competitive risk: Earnings and cash flows on a project are affected by the actions of competitors.
+  - Industry-specific risk: technology risk, legal risk, commodity risk.
+  - International risk: A firm faces this type of risk when it generates revenues or has costs outside its domestic market.
+  - Market risk: macroeconomic factors such as changes in interest rates, term structure (the difference between short- and long-term rates), the risk preferences of investors, inflation, and economic growth.